surajit4444mondal/eovsapy/README.md

 ```bash
 $ pip install eovsapy
 ```
-To process and calibrate EOVSA raw "Interim" Database (IDB) data, users will require access to the SQL database that holds the calibration data.
+To process and calibrate EOVSA raw "Interim" Database (IDB) data, users will require access to the EOVSA SQL database that holds the calibration data.
 To facilitate this, it's necessary to create a ~/.netrc file containing the following details:
 ```bash
 machine eovsa-db0.cgb0fabhwkos.us-west-2.rds.amazonaws.com
         login Python3